Generalization Error Bounds for Learning under Censored Feedback: Numerical Experiments

-From Figure ~\ref{fig:GEB_adaptive}, we observe that as the decision threshold $\hat{\theta}$ is adaptively updated when more samples are collected, it has even better generalization performance compared to a non-adaptive decision threshold.
-This is expected as a refined decision threshold yields better performance on unseen data.
-Further, for the generalization error bounds (dotted lines in the right panel), we see that our bounds effectively contain the true generalization errors of the model (for both the fixed model and adaptively updated model cases).
-Notably, in the presence of censored feedback, we observe that the generalization error bound with adaptive updating is tighter than the non-adaptive one, pointing to a potential future research direction for further improving our bounds.
+From Figure~\ref{fig:GEB_adaptive}, we observe that as the decision threshold $\hat{\theta}$ is adaptively updated when more samples are collected, it has even better generalization performance compared to a non-adaptive decision threshold (evidenced by the red curve being lower than the green curve) This is expected as a refined decision threshold yields better performance on unseen data.
+Further, for the generalization error bounds (dotted lines in the right panel), we see that our bounds effectively contain the true generalization errors of the model for both the fixed model and adaptively updated model cases (all dotted lines are above the red/green curves).
+Notably, in the presence of censored feedback, we observe that the generalization error bound with adaptive updating is tighter than the non-adaptive one (the black curve is below the gray curve), pointing to a potential future research direction for further improving our bounds.